 Christine also used her business and legal expertise to pursue her commitment to public service.
 Her pro bono legal work for charitable organizations gained her the recognition as a Rotary International Paul Harris Fellow, the highest award with Rotary.

 As well, Christine is a co-founder of the Abilities Centre in Whitby, a facility built with the vision of celebrating all people, regardless of ability.
 The centre has become a hub of its community, hosting various Parapan Am Games events in 2015.

 In 2006, Christine was elected MPP.
-She has won five elections, and for nine years has served the people of Ontario at Queen’s Park, including six years as Deputy Leader of the PC Party.
+She has won five elections, and for over 12 years has served the people of Ontario at Queen’s Park.

 In 2016, Christine became Ontario’s Patient Ombudsman, where she fought for better access to health care for all.